rook2pawn/node-ddos/README.md

 ```

 Run `npm run setup-helper` and place the console side by side with your browser window and reload a few times and see how `burst` and `limit` are separate
 concepts. `burst` controls the expiry timer, and `limit` is what governs the actual denial.
-I'll make a video tutorial on this, but in the meantime, this should
+I made a [video tutorial](https://youtu.be/uw4tD8EbS3k) on this, which should
 give you an intuitive sense of what's going on.
 Play with the limit and burst in the `setupHelper.js`.

 # A Quick Overview